genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    are interested in reads mapped to multiple positions in the genome, choose "Multiple mappings only".
 Select "None", if you would like to get both unique and multiple mappings. (default: None)
-4. **Number of best mappings to report** option lets you increase the number of reported mappings.
+4. The **Number of best mappings to report** option lets you increase the number of reported mappings.
 This can be used together with "Rule for filtering mappings" to choose whether to keep reads mapping to uniquely or to multiple positions, e.g. report up to 5 possible mappings, and only for multi-hit reads. (default: 1)
-5. **Number of allowed mismatches** option lets you set the maximum number of allowed mismatches per read. (default: 2)
+5. The **Number of allowed mismatches** option lets you set the maximum number of allowed mismatches per read. (default: 2)
 6. The **Disallow unique mappings of one mate** option allows you to discard pairs of reads where one mate maps uniquely and the other to multiple positions.
    (default: unchecked)
-7. **Disallow discordant mappings** will discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes. (default: unchecked)
+7. The **Disallow discordant mappings** will discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes. (default: unchecked)

-The application is based on Tophat2_ aligner and used in the `Testing Differential Gene Expression tutorial`_.
+The application is based on the Tophat2_ aligner and used in the `Testing Differential Gene Expression tutorial`_.

 .. _Tophat2: https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-4-r36